PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     :returns: The number of dropped queries

+  .. method:: Server:getHealthCheckMode() -> str

+    .. versionadded:: 2.0.0

+    Get the current health-check mode, ``active`` or ``lazy``.
+Note that health-checks might be disabled because :meth:`Server:setUp` or :meth:`Server:setDown` were called, in which case this method will return the health-check more that will be restored ud :meth:`Server:setAuto` is called.

+    :returns: The current health-check mode

   .. method:: Server:getOutstanding() -> int

     Get the number of outstanding queries for this server.